-DWWA judge profile: Bob Campbell MW - Decanter
+DWWA Regional Chair for New Zealand: Bob Campbell MW - Decanter

-Bob Campbell MW is Regional Chair for New Zealand in the Decanter World Wine Awards.
+Bob Campbell MW is Regional Chair for New Zealand at the Decanter World Wine Awards 2019.

 Bob Campbell MW

-Bob Campbell MW is wine editor of Your Home & Garden, Taste magazine and the Air NZ in-flight magazine as well as being New Zealand editor for Gourmet Traveller Wine.
+Bob Campbell MW is wine editor of Taste magazine and Air New Zealand’s in-flight magazine KiaOra.
+He is New Zealand editor for Gourmet Traveller Wine and has written for wine publications in seven countries.

-Bob contributes to wine publications in seven countries.
-Nearly 22,000 people have attended Bob’s wine diploma courses which he runs in New Zealand, Asia and Europe.
-He has been a senior judge in wine competitions in ten countries and is currently chairman of the New Zealand International Wine Show.
+Nearly 23,000 people have attended Campbell’s wine certificate courses, which he runs in New Zealand, Asia and Europe.
+He is chairman of the New Zealand International Wine Show, and has been a senior judge in wine competitions in 10 countries.

 Bob also publishes his website Bob Campbell NZ.
 Follow Bob on Twitter @VinoNZ